-Across all three surveys conducted by M'Lop Tapang, the pandemic, and its associated consequences, resulted in increased risk and reduced safety for children and young people.
-The cause of this was multi-factorial including increased family stressors as a result of reduced incomes, social isolation, and school closures.
-Families also reported their children needed to work to generate income due to reduced financial income and lack of job security.
-In May 2020, 16% of those interviewed said there was increased violence or arguments at home due to stress and 13% interviewed said children were then working to help earn income for family.
+security.
+In May 2020, 16% of those interviewed said there was increased violence or arguments at home due to stress and 13% interviewed said children were then working to help earn income for their families.
 Both circumstances involve abuses of children's rights with significant likelihood to adversely affect their wellbeing and/or development.
 In October 2020 conflict and stress in the family was reported by 25% of interviewees.
-21% of respondents said children needed to miss education to generate income during the day and 11% said they needed to send children out to generate income at night.
-The dangers involved in children undertaking work at night are obvious and include risk of abuse, including child sexual exploitation.
+Twenty-one percent of respondents said children needed to miss education to generate income during the day and 11% said they needed to send children out to generate income at night.
+The dangers involved in children undertaking work at night are obvious and include the risk of abuse, including child sexual exploitation.
 By June 2021, 25% of interviewees reported more family stress and a further 8% said children had then started working on the streets.
-Cambodia has a fledgling social work system and as a result M'Lop Tapang continued to partner with the ChildSafe movement (Friends International, n.d.) during the pandemic to create a 'village' of safe and trusted networks for children and young people.
-The ChildSafe movement is a global effort aimed at recognising the abuse and neglect faced by millions of marginalised children across the world.
+Cambodia has a fledgling social work system, and as a result M'Lop Tapang continued to partner with the ChildSafe movement (Friends International, n.d.) during the pandemic to create a "village" of safe and trusted networks for children and young people.
+The ChildSafe movement is a global effort aimed at recognizing the abuse and neglect faced by millions of marginalized children across the world.
 With increased knowledge of families suffering additional stressors, M'Lop Tapang reviewed their child protection strategies to increase protection and reduce risk.
-M'Lop Tapang's 24-hour confidential child protection hotline was publicised widely throughout Sihanoukville and in 2020 there was an increase of approximately 50% in the number of calls compared with 2019, and a further 50% increase in the period between January and June 2021.
-During the pandemic M'Lop Tapang saw having strong community-based systems as helpful.
+M'Lop Tapang's 24-hour confidential child protection hotline was publicized widely throughout Sihanoukville and in 2020, there was an increase of approximately 50% in the number of calls compared with 2019, and a further 50% increase in the period between January and June 2021.
+During the pandemic, M'Lop Tapang saw having strong community-based systems as helpful.
 One of those was the network of community ChildSafe agents with 126 new community ChildSafe agents in Sihanoukville were recruited, trained, and certified.
-The 'Kids beach network' is a 'youth protecting youth' programme and this was also strengthened by training more young people to help keep children safe who work on beaches (M'Lop Tapang, 2020; M'Lop Tapang, n.d.).
+The "Kids beach network" is a "youth protecting youth" program and this was also strengthened by training more young people to help keep children safe who work on beaches (M'Lop Tapang, 2020, n.d.).